 Question 1.
 Upon my death how does my surviving spouse apply for SBP?

-Answer: After the finance center is notified of your death a SBP application form will be mailed to your surviving spouse.
+Answer: After Defense Finance Accounting Service (DFAS) is notified of your death a SBP application form will be mailed to your surviving spouse.

 Question 2.
 When can I count on receiving my monthly SBP annuity?

-Answer: If the administrative aspects are handled properly by DFAS and the potential SBP annuitant, the annuity will begin to flow continually about 45-60 days after the death of the retired member.
+Answer: If the administrative aspects are handled properly by DFAS and the potential SBP annuitant, the annuity will begin about 45-60 days after the death of the retired member.